Ben Bowden

-Benjamin Douglas Bowden (born October 21, 1994) is an American professional baseball pitcher in the Philadelphia Phillies organization.
-He played college baseball for Vanderbilt University.
-The Colorado Rockies selected Bowden in the second round of the 2016 Major League Baseball draft.
-He made his Major League Baseball (MLB) debut for the Rockies in 2021.
+Benjamin Douglas Bowden (born October 21, 1994) is an American professional baseball pitcher in the Athletics organization.
+He has previously played in Major League Baseball (MLB) for the Colorado Rockies.
+He played college baseball for the Vanderbilt Commodores, and was selected by the Rockies in the second round of the 2016 MLB draft.
+He made his MLB debut in 2021.

 Amateur career

 Bowden was born in Lynn, Massachusetts.
 He attended Lynn English High School, where he played for the school's baseball and basketball teams.
 As a senior, Bowden was named the state's high school baseball player of the year.
 He was named the 2013 Gatorade Player of the Year in Massachusetts.

 After high school, he enrolled at Vanderbilt University where he played college baseball for the Vanderbilt Commodores.
 After his sophomore season in 2015, he played collegiate summer baseball for the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League, where he posted a 0.30 earned run average (ERA) with 43 strikeouts over 30 innings pitched, helped lead the Red Sox to the league championship, and was named playoff co-most valuable player.
 In 2016, his 10 saves were 4th in the SEC, and his 12.0 strikeouts per 9 innings were 5th.